sdstewart/DH-Research-Education/README.md

 *Google Scholar Profiles (CSV)*: Contains academic profile data for individuals using the "Digital Humanities" label on Google Scholar (n=2,643).

-*Google Scholar Articles (CSV)*: Contains metadata for publication items by individuals using the "Digital Humanities" label on Google Scholar (n=90,786).
+*Google Scholar Articles (CSV)*: Split into two parts, these files contain metadata for publication items by individuals using the "Digital Humanities" label on Google Scholar (n=90,786).
 Note: We only captured the top 100 publications for each individual.

 ### Dataset 2: Digital Humanities Education